Share your latest news with fellow Broncos.

 Tejaswini Chalasani M.S. ’15 coauthored the paper “Exterior prefabricated panelized walls platform optimization,” which has been accepted for publication in Automation in Construction.

-Morrison holds a master of science in chemical engineering from San Jose State University, and a bachelor of science in chemical engineering from Sharif University of Technology in Iran.
-Morrison earned her J.D. in 2016 from Santa Clara Law, where she served as a fellow in the Academic Success Program and also served as the Associate Editor of the High Tech Law Journal.
-While a law student, she was on the Dean’s List and received several other awards, including the CALI Excellence for the Future Award, the Witkin Award for Academic Excellence, the High Tech Excellence Award, and the Inez Mabie Award for the Outstanding Graduate in 2016.
-She also worked as an intern in the Entrepreneurs’ Law Clinic and as a judicial extern for the Hon.
+Azadeh Morrison J.D. ’16 has won the annual Jan Jancin Award for top intellectual-property law student in the country from the American Intellectual Property Law Education Foundation.
+While a law student, Morrison was on the Dean’s List and served as an Academic Success Program fellow as well as the associate editor of the High Tech Law Journal.
+She also received the CALI Excellence for the Future Award, the Witkin Award for Academic Excellence, the High Tech Excellence Award, and the Inez Mabie Award for Outstanding Graduate in 2016.
+Morrison worked as an intern in the Entrepreneurs’ Law Clinic and as a judicial extern for the Hon.
 Lucy H. Koh, U.S. District Court for the Northern District of California.
-As of November 1, Morrison will be joining the patent litigation group at Cooley in Palo Alto.
+On Nov.
+1, she joined the patent litigation group at Cooley in Palo Alto.

 Lizbeth Mateo J.D. ’16 is an immigration-rights activist and organizer who continues to be interviewed by, quoted in, or published on Huffington Post, Telemundo, Univision, KPFA/Pacifica Radio, Hoy Los Angeles, TruthDig, and La Gran Epoca about her battle to stay in the United States under DACA (Deferred Action for Childhood Arrivals).
 Lizbeth was one of the first five undocumented youth to engage in civil disobedience and was part of the “Dream 9” from the “Bring them Home” campaign in 2013.